 How to Minimize Credentialing Mistakes

-Credentialing mistakes will happen, but there are ways to proactively minimize them – like investing in good credentialing and privileging software.
-The right software can assist in ensuring all facets of a provider’s credentials are verified and provide notifications when a provider’s licenses or certificate are due to expire.
+Managing the process effectively becomes easier using the right software to help your team ensure that all facets of physician credentialing are verified and to provide notifications when a provider’s licenses or certificates are due to expire.
 Additionally, having a privileging system tied to your credentialing will ensure providers are vetted with the appropriate training, experience, and clinical competencies that they need, minimizing harm to patients and associated risks.